Renew your vehicle registration

 If your vehicle is due for an inspection

 Check if the inspector has forwarded the inspection report (green slip) to the MVR.

 If they haven't, you will need to submit it yourself using any of the following ways:

 How to renew

-You may be able to get a concession on your registration fee.
+You may also be able to get a concession on your registration fee.
 Find out what concession cards you can use at MVR.

 You can renew your registration online if:

 - your vehicle is or has been registered in the NT

 - you have already submitted your vehicle inspection report (if your vehicle is due for an inspection).

 You will need the transaction number shown on your registration renewal notice.